joris-gentinetta/wikipedia_trees/README.md

+# Wikipedia Article Generator
-# Using Markov chains to write wikipedia articles.
+Using Markov chains to write Wikipedia articles.
 Including algorithm to construct training sets trough the Wikipedia API.